-Check ski resorts for kids or elderly discount or even free ticket!
+Check ski resorts for kids or elderly discounts or even free tickets!

 Trust me, kids who finish taking ski lessons are just like a black hole.
 I found that most of the time kids get hungry all the time and they need to eat a lot.

 In order to help you save some dining expenses, I’d suggest you book a room/service apartment with a kitchen so you can cook for your family.

 It’s shocking that the money you would save on food could be as much as a business class air ticket to Bali!

 Another great thing about having a built-in kitchen is that you can control what food is given to your kids, so there is less chance for them to have a food allergy.

 Can not book accommodation with a kitchen?
 Try to pick a hotel providing free snacks and food all the time, you would save a lot!!!

 But then just… sometimes… your kids may find that they don’t like the food though.

 For example, club med is a very good example, once a friend of mine went to Club Med in the Maldives and his two sons just kept complaining to me “I don’t like the food here…”

 Tips: What if you can’t find the two options mentioned above?
 It’s ok, just give the hotel a call before you make the reservation and make sure there is a supermarket or convenience store nearby.
 So you can always get some snacks and drinks ready in your room for them.